 Constantly sitting in front of your screen can result in various health-related issues.
 It can put a strain on your eyes and also result in severe back problems.
 Many students can experience back pain and health problems when they constantly sit in front of their screens for too long.

-This is usually because when you are learning online, you tend to stay in isolation, which then triggers negative thoughts or may lead to your brain being unable to focus on your studies.
+This is usually because when you are learning online, you tend to stay in isolation, which triggers negative thoughts or may lead to your brain being unable to focus on your studies.
 Remember, your physical and mental health are interconnected, and problems with one can also cause the other to increase.

 I prefer taking breaks of 15 minutes every 2 hours.
-Rather than sitting in one position for too long, I prefer to take short breaks every two hours and move my body.
+Rather than sitting in one position for too long, I take short breaks every two hours and move my body.
 This ensures I don’t end up sitting in the wrong posture for too long or make me feel tired.

 12. Limited access to the Resources